exiang/open_hub_wiki/Override-Core.md

 Command is like web controller, except they are for console interface.
 You can override an existing command or create new command file here in `protected/overrides/commands`.

 ### To override an existing command:
-e.g. we are modifying existing `TestCommmand`
+For example, we are modifying existing `TestCommmand`

 1. Copy the existing command file from `protected/commands/TestCommmand.php` to `protected/overrides/commands/TestCommmand.php`
 2. Modify `protected/config/console.php` to point to the overridden file: